Trumbull College Housing Overview & Rules

 How does junior housing work?

 Juniors will have their number/room draw on Tuesday, one day after sophomores and seniors go through the process.
 Juniors can only choose from the rooms remaining from the senior and sophomore draws.
-Some juniors will not be able to select rooms in Trumbull and will be annexed.
+Some juniors may not be able to select rooms in Trumbull and will be annexed.
 The junior draw is the most complex because there are many different room configurations possible (ranging from a 9-person suite to stand-alone singles left over from the senior draw).
 Be ready with multiple possible configurations because each interested housing group will draw numbers for a particular suite and the lowest number will get first pick.

 What is Trumbull’s annex location?

-The annex location for Trumbull College in no longer Swing Space.
 Annex space will be designated as needed – more information to come.

 Why must students be annexed?